UPDATED: NOVEMBER 02, 2022 | 2 MIN READ

-Cheapest health plan in Nebraska with low out-of-pocket maximums
+Cheapest health plan with low out-of-pocket maximums

 A plan with low out-of-pocket maximums might be the best option if you typically have high medical expenses.
 High monthly premiums but low out-of-pocket maximums mean you reach your limit quickly, and your insurer covers your medical expenses faster.
 The cheapest health insurance plan is Medica with CHI Health Bronze HAS at $417 monthly.

-Cheapest health plan in Nebraska with high out-of-pocket maximums
+Cheapest health plan with high out-of-pocket maximums

 You might opt for a low premium plan with high out-of-pocket costs if you have few medical expenses.
 You will only have to pay the high medical fees if you have an emergency.
 The cheapest health insurance plan is Medica with CHI Health Catastrophic at $221 monthly.

-Cheapest health plan in Nebraska with an HSA option
+Cheapest health plan with an HSA option

 A Health Savings Account (HSA) is a good option for people in Nebraska who are in good health with low medical expenses.
 It’s a low-cost plan that allows you to make pre-tax contributions.
 The cheapest HSA is Medica with CHI Health Bronze HSA at $417 monthly.

-Cheapest HMO/PPO/POS health plans in Nebraska
+Cheapest HMO/PPO/POS health plans

 The only plan available in Nebraska is an Exclusive Provider Organization (EPO) plan.
 It’s cheap but restricted to a specified provider network except in an emergency.
 Medica with CHI Health Silver Copay is the cheapest at $417 monthly.